z-shell/zui/README.md

 So, a Zshell code generates text.
 It is then turned into document with hyperlinks.
 DHTML-like calls are possible that will regenerate document parts on the fly.
 Page can be also reloaded with input data, just like an HTML page.

+A voiced [video tutorial](https://youtu.be/TfZ8b_RS_Bg) shows how to create an application – Nmap network scanner frontend.

 ## Hello World

 ```zsh